moeni12/Group3/use_cases/USE_CASE-20.md

 ### Trigger

-A request for the top N populated cities in the world where N is provided by the user.
+A user request for the top N populated cities in the world where N is provided by the user.

 ## MAIN SUCCESS SCENARIO